 If you get bit all the time but your friends don’t, you’re probably wondering why those mosquito ladies single you out every time (because, yes, it’s just the females that bite).
 There are a variety of factors that attract mosquitoes, including people with Type O blood, women who are pregnant, people who produce higher amounts of uric and lactic acid or ammonia, and anyone who has recently exercised.

 How Can I Prevent Mosquito Bites?

 Be sure to wear loose clothing when outside because mosquitoes can bite through yoga pants and other tight clothing.
 Also, refrain from spending extended time outdoors during dusk and dawn hours, as that’s when mosquitoes are most active.
-Use bug spray to keep them away, and decrease your alcohol consumption, since mosquitos are also attracted to people who have recently enjoyed a beer or two.
+Use bug spray to keep them away, and decrease your alcohol consumption, since mosquitoes are also attracted to people who have recently enjoyed a beer or two.

 Also be sure to keep gutters clear, empty kiddie pools, clean out your bird baths, and make sure there isn’t any standing water in plant pots, watering containers, or any other items on your deck or in your yard.
-Mosquitos use these areas as breeding grounds, so keeping your property clear of any standing water will help keep them away.
+Mosquitoes use these areas as breeding grounds, so keeping your property clear of any standing water will help keep them away.

 Contact Clegg’s for Help Today

 We know that it can be frustrating when you can’t enjoy an evening outside.
 That’s why our family owned business is here for you and yours, helping you make memories with your children and loved ones throughout the remainder of these warm months.
-Let’s work together and turn the outdoors into a place everyone is comfortable again – contact Clegg’s today or call us at 888-672-5344 to learn more about our mosquito control services.
+Let’s work together and turn the outdoors into a place everyone is comfortable again – contact Clegg’s today or call us at 888-672-5344 to learn more about our mosquito management services.